 When Garmin premiered its G1000 do-everything glass-panel avionics system in mid-2003, the package was perceived as an extremely talented collection of electronic wizardry obviously intended for high-end general-aviation aircraft.
-Glass panels have been available on airline and corporate aircraft for years, but the G1000 expanded the technology to general aviation. " />
+Glass panels have been available on airline and corporate aircraft for years, but the G1000 expanded the technology to general aviation.
+Unlike Garmin’s 430 and 530 that bedeck the panels of new planes from 1999 onward, as well as 40,000 older models on the retrofit market, the G1000 wasn’t initially targeted at the aftermarket.

 At an installed price at least $55,000 over and above most new aircraft base prices, it might have seemed logical that the full-featured G1000 wouldn’t infiltrate the lower rungs of new general-aviation airplanes.
 The manufacturers knew better, however.
 Models such as the Piper Archer and Cessna Skyhawk are such popular, easy-to-fly machines that many pilots who could afford more expensive airplanes prefer to stick with the simpler aircraft and equip it with enough avionics to make a GA pilot aquamarine with envy.